I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 Fundrise Plans & Portfolios

-Fundrise offer four portfolios, Basic, Core, Advanced and Premium.
+Fundrise offers four portfolios, Basic, Core, Advanced, and Premium.
 But if you’re new to investing in commercial real estate, you may want to consider the Starter Plan.

 One of the features of Fundrise I really like is their Starter Portfolio.
 I know there are other investors like me, who will have at least a little bit of fear about investing in commercial real estate.
 But that’s what this plan is all about.